awesomerank/awesomerank.github.io/lists/avivace/awesome-gbdev.md

 ### Compilers
 - [The Game Boy Developer's Kit (GBDK)](http://gbdk.sourceforge.net/) - A set of tools that enable to develop programs for the Nintendo Game Boy system in **C**.
 Includes a set of libraries for the most common requirements and generates image files for use with a real Game Boy.
+- [gbdk-osx ★7 ⏳2Y](https://github.com/x43x61x69/gbdk-osx) - Patched GBDK 2.96a for the latest compilers on OS X.

 ### Emulators
 - [BGB](http://bgb.bircd.org/) - Powerful Game Boy emulator and debugger.
 Provides an accurate hardware emulation.